 How do you prevent diaper blowouts?
 Here are 5 tips

 Buy the Right Sized Diaper

-To prevent a big diaper blowout, make sure you buy the right sized diaper that fit your baby.
+To prevent a big diaper blowout, make sure you buy the right-sized diaper that fits your baby.

 Wondering what size to buy for your little one?

 It depends on their weight.
-Doesn’t matter if your baby is a newborn or toddler, good brands have got different sizes available to cater to your needs.
+It doesn’t matter if your baby is a newborn or toddler; good brands have different sizes available to cater to your needs.